saianish915/Projects/Personal Projects/Covid-19 dataset and code/README.md

 - Class imbalance between survivors and deaths was not addressed
 - No evaluation metrics appropriate for classification such as precision, recall, F1, or AUC-ROC were computed
-- The correlation heatmap reveals potential multicollinearity between some comorbidity features which may affect coefficient stability
+- High multicollinearity between comorbidity features may destabilize coefficient estimates
+- The correlation heatmap shows heart_or_not and blood_vessel_or_not
+  are perfectly negatively correlated at -1.0 as they are inverses of each other and one should be dropped

 ---